stefanvstein/stonehorse.candy/README.md

                       Iterables.next(d)));
 }
 ```

 With recursion its also easy to implement these from scratch.

-The important aspect of trampoline is that functional algorithms with tail recursion can be implemented in Java.
+Known functional algorithms with tail recursion can be implemented in Java the way they are defined.

  <div align="right">
  /Stefan von Stein